transccc/iot-project/README.md

 ### Electrical Calculations
 - I needed to add 3 extra 330 ohm resistors for the power bank to recognize the device as drawing power.
-These 3 resistors were added in parallel, as seen in the image above, which gives a power draw of approximately:
+These 3 resistors were added in parallel, as seen in the image above.

+  With the help of:

   $\frac{1}{R_{\text{total}}} = \frac{1}{R_1} + \frac{1}{R_2} + \frac{1}{R_3}$